 When asked, what’s the story behind her brand, she told us heartwarmingly: “I always wanted to start my own clothing company for as long as I can remember.
 When I was younger I would paint on anything I could get my hands on and when I got older I started daydreaming of clothing that I could not find in stores.
 Started sketching those ideas down and never stopped.
 It just came so naturally to me that I knew this was what I was meant to do with my life.”

-“While away on a work trip in China, I finally believed that I could actually make it happen.
-It wasn’t a sudden burst of confidence, it was sudden burst of peace,” she told about the creation of her brand.
+“While away on a work trip to China, I finally believed that I could actually make it happen.
+It wasn’t a sudden burst of confidence, it was a sudden burst of peace,” she told about the creation of her brand.
 She adds: “A vendor that I was visiting took me to the purple mountains in Nanjing, China.
 They told me stories of their ancestors and showed me an ancient instrument they used to study the stars.
-It was the belief they had in nature and space that inspired me to grab onto my dream.
+They inspired me with the belief in nature and space.
 I started working immediately when I got back to my hotel and really have not slept since that day.”

-Her next collection is inspired by India.
-She loved the architecture and colors and is keen on sharing what it meant to her.
+India inspired her next collection.
+She loved the architecture and colors.
+Furthermore she is keen on sharing what it meant to her.

 When asked about her thoughts on sustainability, she said:

 “Sustainable fashion is the future of this industry.
 We need to find more ways of being progressive with manufacturing, not just designing.
 I do plan on using ethical techniques and have been doing research to find ways to be sustainable.
 The fashion industry is the second most polluting industry in the world besides oil.
 We cannot keep this up or there will be no world to wear the clothing on.
 I am doing researching on ways I can make a difference and help.”